PaulZtx/TableView/README.md

 # TableViewModel
- This table of students make with pattern MV
+ This table is created using a pattern MV